 The Story Behind My Cottage Cheese Pizza Bowl Obsession

 As a kid, nothing beat the excitement of pizza night at home.
 But now, as a mom juggling work, dinner, and a sprinkle of self-care, I’ve found myself reaching for quicker, protein-packed alternatives.
-That’s when I stumbled on the genius idea of a cottage cheese pizza bowl.
+That’s when I stumbled on this genius idea.

 It reminded me of the time my grandmother whipped up “pizza casseroles” in her cast-iron pan, tossing in whatever ingredients she had on hand.
 She didn’t measure; she just knew.
 One night, I combined her instinctive method with my need for something healthy and simple.
-I scooped cottage cheese into a bowl, added sauce, threw in veggies and turkey pepperoni, and broiled it.
+I scooped cottage cheese into a bowl, added sauce, veggies, and turkey pepperoni, then broiled it.
 The result?
 Pure joy.

 Now, I make it all the time, and I’m here to share why you should too.